TARGENE/TMLE.jl/docs/src/user_guide.md

 nothing # hide
 ```

-As you can see, only $Q$ has been updated because the existing cached $G$ already matches our target parameter and cane be reused.
+As you can see, only $Q$ has been updated because the existing cached $G$ already matches our target estimand and cane be reused.

-### Scenario 3: Changing the nuisance parameters specification
+### Scenario 3: Changing the nuisance estimands specification

-Another common situation is to try a new model for a given nuisance parameter (or both).
-Here we can try a new regularization parameter for our logistic regression:
+Another common situation is to try a new model for a given nuisance estimand (or both).
+Here we can try a new regularization estimand for our logistic regression:

 ```@example user-guide
 η_spec = NuisanceSpec(